The Cougar Classic at the University of Houston

 - I spent seven years studying and completing communication research.
 I tend to have a solid grasp on common philosophy, cultural values, social groups, critical theories, etc. That being said if you utilize an abstract theory and don't define key concepts I will vote as if I don't know those concepts.
 With the caveat that if you misrepresent those concepts I will note it and not weight it in the round.

-I've been judging various forms of debate and speech events on local, state and national levels since 2013.
+I've been judging various forms of speech and debate events on local, state and national levels since 2013.
 Head coach of St. John's School since 2020.

 I have no event specific expectations on what should happen, I prefer everything to be spelled out in round.
 I do not like intervening.